Does HRT Cause Hair Loss?

 Change in Hair Pattern

 This hormonal imbalance can result in a variety of physical changes, including a change in hair pattern.
-In addition, some women may find that their hair begins to gray prematurely or that they develop patches of alopecia (baldness).
+In addition, some women may find that their hair begins to grey prematurely or that they develop patches of alopecia (baldness).
 These changes can be especially noticeable when compared to the original pattern of growth prior to menopause.

 Hair Thinning

 Menopause is a natural phase of life that all women will experience as they age.
 It brings with it many changes, including thinning and hair loss.
-This can be quite distressing for many women and can affect their self-confidence and emotional wellbeing
+This can be quite distressing for many women and can affect their self-confidence and emotional well-being.

 Using gentle haircare products specifically formulated for thinning hair and avoiding harsh styling methods like blow drying or chemical treatments can help maintain the health of your locks.